Aging & Health A to Z

 - examining your body

-The CAGE questionnaire is often used by healthcare providers to establish whether there is a drinking problem.
-There are four questions:
+The CAGE questionnaire is often used by healthcare providers to establish whether you have a drinking problem.
+It has four questions:

 - "Have you ever felt you should cut down on your drinking?"